finos/legend/docs/studio/create-diagram.md

 ## Create a diagram

-Diagrams are visual representations of your models to better visualize and communicate about data and their relationships.
+Diagrams are visual representations of your models to better visualize and communicate about data and their relationships. **Important to note** is that Diagrams are not auto-generated based on the created model.
+Instead, diagrams should be intentionally created to best represent the data being described.

 To get started, click the **+** to open the **New Element** drop down menu on the left-hand side and select **Add a new diagram**.